Thin film of a topological insulator as a spin Hall insulator: Spin conductivity from the states at the Fermi surface

-\textit{Spin conductivity from the states at the Fermi surface}.
 Now we use the obtained results and Eqs.~\eqref{spin_surface} to calculate the contribution to the spin conductivity due to the states at the Fermi surface.
 On this way, we obtained, first, that in the considered approach the term $\sigma_{{\alpha}\beta}^{II\gamma}$ vanishes exactly and we should compute the term $\sigma_{{\alpha}\beta}^{I\gamma}$ only.